tudat-team/tudat-space/docs/source/getting-started/quickstart.rst

 .. seealso::

-   For more information about the submodules of Tudat(Py), take a look at :ref:`tudatpy_submodules`.
+   For more information about the submodules of Tudat(Py), take a look at the `API documentation <https://py.api.tudat.space/en/latest/>`_.

 Setting up the environment
 --------------------------